 Goodwill arising from business combinations represents the excess of the purchase price over the estimated fair value of the net assets of the businesses acquired.

 In accordance with the provisions of ASC 350 (formerly SFAS No. 142, Goodwill and Other Intangible Assets), goodwill is tested annually for impairment or more frequently if circumstances indicate the possibility of impairment.
-The Company performed the annual impairment test at October 31, 2008, and determined there was no impairment of goodwill.
-No events have occurred subsequent to October 31, 2008 that indicates impairment may have occurred.
-Management does not believe impairment of its goodwill existed at September 30, 2009.
+Significant judgments required to estimate fair value include estimating future cash flows, and determining appropriate discount rates, growth rates and other assumptions.
+Changes in these estimates and assumptions could materially affect the determination of fair value which could trigger impairment.
+The Company performed the annual impairment test at October 31, 2009, and determined there was no impairment of goodwill.
+No events have occurred subsequent to October 31, 2009 that indicates impairment may have occurred.